EnDelta/theVoiceLines-Insurgency3/VL-Translations/eng-English/03-Mercenary/03.06-Commander/02-order-explosive-mortars.md

 1. Call an explosive mortars!
 2. We need explosive mortars right there!
-3. Well!
+3. Okay!
 Explosive mortars!
 This location!